AltahhanAi/Data_Science/docs/content/unit3/03_01a_two_clusters.md

 !!!
 Note

-    Throughout this lesson we refer to :
+    Throughout this lesson, we refer to:

 	  1. The centroids with a bold small letter such as $\boldsymbol{c}_{i}$ or $\boldsymbol{c}^{\prime}$.
 It is bold to recognise that, like any point from the input space, each centroid might consist of several components.
 Each component represents an attribute in the dataset.
 It is a small letter because it is a point not a set.
-	  2. The clusters are denoted as bold capital letter such as $\boldsymbol{C}_{i}$.
+	  2. The clusters are denoted as bold capital letters such as $\boldsymbol{C}_{i}$.
 It is capital to recognise that it is a set, and it is bold to recognise that it constitutes several attributes.
 	  3. The number of data points inside the cluster set $\boldsymbol{C}_{i}$ is denoted as $\left|\boldsymbol{C}_{i}\right|$ or as $N_{i}$ (capital not bold).
 The two bars are used to denote the count of a set as we saw earlier in unit 1.
 	  4. The set of centroids are denoted as $\boldsymbol{C} \boldsymbol{t}=\left\{\boldsymbol{c}_{i}\right\}, i=1, \ldots, K$.